 Our injury law firm’s mission is to pursue full and fair compensation for the injuries our clients have suffered due to the actions of negligent doctors, construction site owners, drivers and others.

 Very few accidents are random, with no one to blame.
 Those would not qualify as personal injury claims.
-In most accident cases, someone did something to cause it.
-A valid personal injury claim must prove that another person or party acted carelessly, and that their behavior directly harmed you or a loved one.
+In most accident cases, someone and or their actions caused the accident.
+A valid personal injury claim must prove that another person or party acted carelessly and that their behavior directly harmed you or a loved one.
 The legal term for this is negligence.

 - Personal injury: 3 years from the date of the accident or injury

 - Medical malpractice: 2 years and 6 months from the date of the malpractice or end of continuous treatment of a condition, illness, or injury

 - Wrongful death: 2 years from the date of death

 In certain cases against government agencies, you must provide notice of a potential claim within 90 days after the accident.
 Talk to a lawyer at Powers & Santola, LLP, before the statute of limitations for your claim expires so that your claim isn’t barred in court.

 New York handles car accident claims differently from other personal injury claims.
 New York is a no-fault state.
 That means that if you are in a crash, you will first ask your own insurance company to pay for your medical costs and other economic losses, even if you did not cause the accident.